École Nationale des Sciences Appliquées d'Oujda: Academics

-During this cycle, the emphasis is on the basic engineering sciences (mathematics, physics, chemistry, mechanics and software) and then gradually, the curriculum is open to more specialized areas in science and technology.
-This cycle allows general preparatory student engineers(ENSAistes) acquire a solid background in terms of skills and competencies, thereby facilitating a career change regardless of their initial specialization.
+During this cycle, emphasis is on the basic engineering sciences (mathematics, physics, chemistry, mechanics and software) and then gradually, the curriculum is open to more specialized areas in science and technology.
+This cycle allows general preparatory student engineers (ENSAistes) to acquire a solid background in terms of skills and competencies, thereby facilitating a career change regardless of their initial specialization.

 The first cycle is the most selective training.
 During the first two years, the exams are very difficult to test whether the student is actually able to continue his engineering studies.